On the sum of $L1$ influences: Conclusion

 The main open problem is to improve the bound in Theorem \ref{th:1}.
 We believe that this bound is far from optimal.
-It is conceivable that the total $L1$ influence of a $[-1,1]$-valued function $p$ is always bounded by a linear function of the degree of $p$.
-We expect that optimizing our techniques one could improve the bound in Theorem \ref{th:1} by logarithmic factors.
-However, we suspect that improving the upper bound to $O(\deg(p))$ would require some new ideas.
+It is conceivable that the total $L_1$ influence of a $[-1,1]$-valued function $p$ is always bounded by a linear function of the degree of $p$.

 As mentioned in the introduction, we hope that our results and techniques in this work would be useful in the study of quantum versus classical query complexity of partial functions.
-However, as demonstrated in Section \ref{max_deviation_section}, the applications of our inequality may not be limited to complexity theory.
-There, we gave a proof of a purely combinatorial result of Erd\"{o}s et al. by applying Theorem \ref{th:1} to an appropriately chosen polynomial.
+However, as demonstrated in Section \ref{sec:app}, the applications of our inequality may not be limited to complexity theory.
+There, we gave a proof of a purely combinatorial result of Erd\H{o}s et al. by applying Theorem \ref{th:1} to an appropriately chosen polynomial.

-Another possible future direction is to clarify the relationship between the notion of $L1$ influence in the discrete cube as studied in this work and the alternative notions of influence in the Gaussian setting as discussed by \cite{ledoux, geometric_1, geometric_2}.
+Another possible future direction is to clarify the relationship between the notion of $L_1$ influence in the discrete cube as studied in this work and the alternative notions of $L_1$ type influences in the Gaussian setting as discussed in \cite{ledoux, geometric_1, geometric_2} and also the recent one in \cite{feldman}.